airnativeextensions/nativeextensions-documentation/docs/adverts/mediation/ironsource.md

 ### Android

-Add the following to your manifest additions inside the `application` tag:
+Add the following to your manifest additions inside the `application` tag.
+You must replace `APPLICATION_PACKAGE` with your AIR application's Java package name, something like `air.com.distriqt.test`.
+Generally this is your AIR application id prefixed by `air.` unless you have specified no air flair in your build options.

 ```xml
 <!-- IRONSOURCE -->